ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 Object is an unordered collection of key-value pairs.

-Keys of objects are called as properties.
+The keys of objects are called properties.
 Properties are containers for primitive values and other objects.
-In the case when the Type of object is function (as we will see in more detailed below), such properties are called as methods.
+In case when properties contain functions as their values, they are called methods.

 Example: